 All of my current friends are made through sports, chess, or my academic pursuits–not just school buddies.
 These people pushed me to be better and I learned a lot about life merely by being in their presence and continuing to behave in a manner that made me worthy of their friendship

 [Most adults are terrible at making friends.
 If you want to change your social circle as an adult but are lost, read my article about this—>How to make friends as an adult]

 Train, don’t just work out

 As far as working out, it’s great for getting in shape.
-However, young men have the ability to train AND get in shape as well.
+However, young men can train AND get in shape as well.

 If you’re under the age of 30 and you have time to get to the gym consistently, train to take an amateur fight (Boxing or MMA) instead.
-You’ll get in much better shape and have your mind and emotions tested in a way that is not possible in our modern world.
+You’ll get in much better shape and have your mind and emotions tested in a way impossible in our modern world.

 It’s not that working out is a bad idea.
 It’s just that you’re forced to grow and develop if you take on a sport–preferably a combat one.

-If you’re a young man raised without a father, you almost certainly view women in the wrong light.
+If you’re a young man raised without a father, you almost certainly view women wrongly.
 You either idolize or disdain them.
-Both of these positions set you up to have horrible relationships with women that hurt you as much as you hurt them.
+Both positions set you up to have horrible relationships with women who hurt you as much as you hurt them.

-However, I’d be naively foolish if I thought that you could just be a monk and ignore women until you get right, Instead, what I recommend is this.
+However, I’d be naively foolish if I thought you could just be a monk and ignore women until you get right.
+Instead, what I recommend is this:

 Stay focused on what you’re doing and never sacrifice progress for pleasure.
-If you do this, a funny thing will happen: you’ll not only become more attractive, but you’ll also develop a more balanced perspective of women.
+If you do this, a funny thing will happen: you’ll become more attractive and develop a more balanced perspective of women.